evanmags/sparse_history/README.md

 - [x] Select all users in their present state
 - [x] Select a single user in their present state
 - [x] Select a single user at a single point in their history
-- [ ] Select a single user at every point in their history
+- [x] Select a single user at every point in their history

+Restrictions were placed such that:
+- data must return from the database in the desired shape
+- no modification should be done to the table structure

 # requires
 ```bash